NKAmapper/new_ref/README.md

 * This program has been made for replacing OSM highway ref's in Norway for the Norwegian 2019/2020 county reform.
 It converts one county at a time.
 * Preparations - Excel table:
-  * The Norwegian Public Roads Administration has published updated lists of the highways which will get new reference numbers: https://labs.vegdata.no/nvdbstatus/regionreform/vegnummer/
+  * The Norwegian Public Roads Administration has published updated lists of the highways which will get new reference numbers: [Excel files](https://labs.vegdata.no/nvdbstatus/regionreform/vegnummer/)
   * The Excel sheet for thw whole country must be downloaded and stores as a .csv file with the name "*Nye vegnummer - Hele landet.csv*".
 * Preparations - Existing OSM highways:
   * Download the existing highways from OSM for one county with the following text in the Overpass query wizard in JOSM: <code>highway=primary or highway=primary_link or highway=secondary or highway=secondary_link or highway=trunk or highway=trunk_link or highway=motorway or highway=motorway_link or route=ferry or (highway=* and ref=*) in "Sogn og Fjordane"</code>